 We frequently discuss the contents of a wine bottle, but what about the bottle itself?
 This article looks at larger format bottles – available in different shapes and sizes – and the sometimes mysterious origin of their names.

-The most commonly found large format wine bottles include, in order of increasing capacity, magnum, double-magnum, jeroboam, rehoboam (no longer produced), methuselah, salmanazar, balthazar, nebuchadnezzar and solomon.
+The most commonly found large format wine bottles include, in order of increasing size: magnum, double-magnum, jeroboam, rehoboam (no longer produced), methuselah, salmanazar, balthazar, nebuchadnezzar and solomon.
 Aside from the wine itself, the glass used for handcrafted bottles can reach very high prices.
 For example, a nebuchadnezzar bottle (15 litres) is worth around €265, while a solomon (18 litres) is worth around €600.